Deseret CWMU Antlerless Elk

 • Guest:

 • Only one vehicle is allowed per hunter and his/her guest.
-Guest can’t bring separate vehicles.
+Guests CANNOT bring separate vehicles.

 • Guest cannot have their own vehicles on the property.